pwilmart/PXD011691_reanalysis/README.md

 > Muntel, J., Kirkpatrick, J., Bruderer, R., Huang, T., Vitek, O., Ori, A. and Reiter, L., 2019.
 Comparison of protein quantification in a complex background by DIA and TMT workflows with fixed instrument time.
 Journal of proteome research, 18(3), pp 1340-1351.

-The paper compares 10 single shot DIA runs to a 10-fraction TMT-labeling experiment using the same biological replicate samples of a mouse brain background.
+The paper compares 10 single shot DIA runs to a 10-fraction TMT-labeling experiment using biological replicate samples of a mouse brain background.
 The samples were run in two labs using similar LC and mass spec systems.
-Note: [human UPS2](https://www.sigmaaldrich.com/US/en/technical-documents/technical-article/protein-biology/protein-mass-spectrometry/ups1-and-ups2-proteomic) proteins were spiked-in to the mouse background (more on this below).
+[Human UPS2](https://www.sigmaaldrich.com/US/en/technical-documents/technical-article/protein-biology/protein-mass-spectrometry/ups1-and-ups2-proteomic) proteins were spiked-in to the mouse background (more on this below).

-I would like to thank Michael Steidel for recently reminding me of this paper as a rather fair comparison of DIA and TMT quantitative methods.
-I had grabbed the TMT RAW files back in October 2019 and processed the data.
+I would like to thank Michael Steidel for recently reminding me of this paper as a more fair comparison of DIA and TMT quantitative methods.
+I had grabbed the TMT RAW files way back in October 2019 and processed the data with my Comet/PAWs pipeline.
 I am guessing that I lost interest in the reanalysis because of the UPS2 proteins (more on that below).
-A recent [blog-like post](https://github.com/pwilmart/Human-plasma_DIA-vs-TMT) comparing DIA and TMT sparked interest in a data revisit.
+A recent [blog-like post](https://github.com/pwilmart/Human-plasma_DIA-vs-TMT) comparing DIA and TMT sparked interest in a revisit of the data.

 ---